The deadline for filing your tax return — April 15 — isn’t the only tax-season deadline.

 The exact amount of an RMD depends on multiple factors.
 The IRS offers RMD worksheets online.

-In other words, after your first RMD, the deadline remains Dec.
+For folks who turned 70 ½ prior to 2018, the deadline for taking RMDs was Dec.
+31. That’s because after your first RMD, the deadline remains Dec.
 31 of the applicable tax year.

 Learn everything you need to plan your dream retirement